Favorite Cycling Workouts—Comparing Different Approaches

 Grant Holicky 14:34

-Your nut job, but I do love the concept of prescribing Eric mode based miles because then people can’t they can’t mess it up.
-They can’t miss it.
-You
+You’re a nut job, but I do love the concept of prescribing ERG mode based miles because then people can’t

-really can’t mess it up.
+You really can’t mess it up.
 It’s the most amazing thing in the world.
-Dr.

 Trevor Connor 14:47

-Sadler if you’re listening I just apologize that Rob has convinced you to do this.
-No, I
+Dr. Seiler, if you’re listening, I just apologize that Rob has convinced you to do this.

 Rob Pickels 14:52

-don’t think that I convinced him to do it.
-But you know, you know we’re on the same page.
-You know,
+No, I don’t think that I convinced him to do it, but you know, you know we’re on the same page, you know?

 Grant Holicky 14:56

 I’m with you.
 I’m with you.
-I don’t have to use ERP mode but what I like about This is the exploration and bass.
-I like that he’s keeping 180 at 180.
-So with a low end of bass stays at low end to bass and then to kind of exploring what the higher end of bases.
+I don’t have to use ERG mode but – what I like about this is the exploration and base.
+I like that he’s keeping 180 at 180, so with a low end of base stays at low end of base and then to kind of exploring what the higher end of base is.

 Rob Pickels 15:12